adamedx/autographps/ROADMAP.md

 * Fix parameter completion for multiple type classes
 * Fix TypeMember to be more like MemberDisplayType
 * fix formatting of get-graphmethod to swap columns
+* Invoke-GraphMethod should take pipeline input for native objects

 ### Abandoned